t4d-gmbh/git-and-science/source/content/submodules/exo_inspect_course_content.md

 :class-header: sd-bg-warning sd-text-white

 - How are the four parts included into the main repository?
-- What are the advantages of such setup?
+- What are the advantages of such a setup?
 - What are potential drawbacks?

 :::